 Lastly we have discussed some issues related interest on securities.
 The income from interest on securities shall be chargeable to tax under income from other sources, if it is not taxable under the head income from business or profession.
 The following amounts due to an assessee in the previous year shall be chargeable to income tax as interest on securities.
-Interest on any security of the central or state govts, Interest on debentures or other securities issued by a local authority, Interest on debentures issued by a company (whether Indian or foreign), Interest on debentures or other securities is exempted from Tax.
+Interest on any security of the central or state govts, Interest on debentures or other securities issued by a local authority, Interest on debentures issued by a company (whether Indian or foreign), Interest on debentures or other securities issued by statutory corporation.
+Interest on Securities is exempted from Tax.
 U/S 10(15).